-Department of Literacy and Reading Education: READ 597 Steps in Writing a Masters Project
+Department of Literacy and Reading Education: READ 597

 The Masters project includes a creative or pragmatic product and a theoretical defense of the product.
 The product might be writing a children's book, creating a new assessment tool, developing interdisciplinary unit lesson plans, assembling information for forming a reading center, developing a handbook for family literacy programs, or any other product of interest to you.
 Many people utilize the work they have done in other classes and expand it into a complete project.
 Others have turned a school-based assignment into a project for their degree.
 The following steps are recommended for completing your project.